maxabrahamsson/SmartWatch/README.md

 * Draw onto SmartWatch screen remotely by drawing onto touch screen in real-time.
 *

-Please check different branches for platform-specific parts of the project.
+Please check branches for platform-specific parts of the project.